Where do the classes are taking place?

 Where can I buy extra materials (ie. rulers, etc)?

 At our “Fabric and Notions boutique”, you could find an expense variety of fabric and notions, some second hand sewing and pattern making tools, and even some times we carry second hand sewing machines.
 But if you are looking for something specific, there are many great sources in Ottawa for these items including: C&M Textile, Fabrications, and the Giroux Sewing Center (Cornwall).

 I need to cancel – do I get my money back?

 That’s too bad!
 We have a refund/cancellation policy listed here.
 We try to be as fair as possible while running full courses.

 Why does EE offer public workshops?

 People keep asking for them!
 EcoEquitable is a hub of sewing knowledge.
 We have many excellent volunteers in our boutique, alumni from our courses, seamstresses in our production workshop and many of them want to offer courses and also keep up their own learning.

-What’s the difference between your SFJ courses and your public workshops?
+What’s the difference between your Sewing for Jobs Program (SFJ) and your public courses?

 How many students are in each class?

 This is based on the class type.
 Our absolute maximum is 10 students.
 For some classes, we will cap the class at 5 students or 8, depending on how much space is needed and if the course requires a lot of intensive instructor support.